goPluto-ai/llm-tools-orchestration/README.md

 # 🛠️ @gopluto_ai/llm-tools-orchestration

-> Scalable LLM tool orchestration SDK with memory hooks, function execution, and GPT-4o (or any model) planning — built for production AI agents.
+> Scalable LLM tool orchestration SDK with memory hooks, parallel Multi function execution, and GPT-4o (or any model) planning — built for production AI agents.
+Alternative of MCP for AI or LLM Parallel multi tool calling which is easy to understand.

 ---